HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 that draw a wider range of students.
 If they library takes advantage of this opportunity they will be serving a larger portion of the school community.
-This could help make the library feel more essential to the school community (A. Bogie, personal communication, October 9, 2011).
+This could help make the library feel more essential to the school community (A. B------, personal communication, October 9, 2011).

 The library could better take advantage of parent and student volunteers.
 Although several parents do volunteer, many others are interested.
-Ms. Bogie could take the initiative to contact each of these parents who have expressed interest and discuss their particular strengths and their availability.
+Ms. B------ could take the initiative to contact each of these parents who have expressed interest and discuss their particular strengths and their availability.
 This presents an opportunity to have a weekly volunteer schedule of adults who could perform clerical tasks